MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

    - Under **Supported account types**, select **Accounts in any identity provider or organizational directory (for authenticating users with user flows)**.
    - In the **Redirect URI (optional)** section, select **Web** in the combo-box and enter the following redirect URI: `http://localhost:8080/login/oauth2/code/`.
 1. Select **Register** to create the application.
 1. In the app's registration screen, find and note the **Application (client) ID**.
-You use this value in your app's configuration file(s) later in your code.
+You use this value in your app's configuration file or files later in your code.
 1. Select **Save** to save your changes.

 1. In the app's registration screen, click on the **Certificates & secrets** blade in the left to open the page where we can generate secrets and upload certificates.